TysonStanley/tysonstanley.github.io/assets/Syllabi/Syllabus_InterR.md

 **Students with Disabilities:** <br>
 Reasonable accommodation will be provided for all persons with disabilities in order to ensure equal participation within the program.
 If a student has a disability that will likely require some accommodation by the instructor, the student must contact the instructor and document the disability through the Disability Resource Center (797-2444), preferably during the first week of the course.
 Any request for special consideration relating to attendance, pedagogy, taking of examinations, etc., must be discussed with and approved by the instructor.

+**Children in class:**

+1. All breastfeeding children are welcome as often as necessary.
+2. All non-nursing babies and children are welcome whenever alternate arrangements cannot be made.
+As a parent of three young children, I understand that babysitters fall through, partners have conflicting schedules, children get sick, and other issues arise.
+3. In cases where children come to class, I invite parents/caregivers to sit close to the door so as to more easily excuse yourself to attend to your child's needs.
+As such, it is great if those seats are left available for any parents.
+4. All students are expected to join with me in creating a welcoming environment that is respectful of your classmates' situations.

+**Inclusivity:**

+Professional courtesy and sensitivity are especially important with respect to individuals and topics dealing with differences of race, culture, religion, politics, sexual orientation, gender, gender variance, and nationalities.
+It is expected that all students will make all efforts to keep the classroom an inclusive environment.

+*Note: I will gladly honor your request to address you by an alternate name or gender pronoun.
+Please advise me early in the semester so that I may make appropriate changes to my records.*

 **Important Dates:** <br>

-- Feb 28 – First Day of Classes
+- Feb 27 – First Day of Classes
--	April 25 – Final Day of Class
+-	April 24 – Final Day of Class
--	May 2 – Final Project Due
+-	May 1 – Final Project Due

 **Tentative Schedule:**